-(all data from ONS mid year estimates 2023).
+(all data from ONS mid-year estimates 2023, which is the latest published data).

 Harrow covers an area of approximately 50 sq km (just under 20 square miles) and over a quarter of the borough consists of open space, much of which is designated green belt or Metropolitan Open Land.
-Harrow has a strong entrepreneurial tradition with over 15,700 businesses located in the borough (NOMIS Labour Market Profile 2023, local units data).
+Harrow has a strong entrepreneurial tradition with over 15,900 businesses located in the borough (NOMIS Labour Market Profile 2024, local units data).
 It is well connected to London and the rest of the UK via the M1, M25 and M40 motorways and easily accessible to and from Heathrow Airport.